plstcharles/thelper/docs/src/faq.rst

   - Model fine-tuning and exportation.
 Models obtained from the ``torchvision`` package (`[more info]
     <torchvis_>`_) or pre-trained using the framework can be loaded and fine-tuned directly for any
     compatible task.
-They can also be exported in PyTorch-JIT optimized format for external inference.
+They can also be exported in PyTorch-JIT/ONNX format for external inference.

   - Tensorboard.
 Event logs are generated using ``tensorboardX`` (`[more info] <tbx_>`_) and may contain plots, visualizations, histograms, graph module trees and more.